MicrosoftDocs/office-developer-client-docs/docs/excel-xll/accessing-xll-code-in-excel.md

 This is all achieved using the C API function [xlfRegister](xlfregister-form-1.md), equivalent to the XLM function **REGISTER**.

-## Calling XLL Functions Directly from Excel
+## Calling XLL functions directly from Excel

 Once they are registered, XLL worksheet and macro sheet functions can be called from anywhere a built-in function can be called from: